 Alexandre's skiing wasn't always golden, and one of the commentators asked him what kept him going when he was feeling discouraged.
 His reply is what compelled me to write this: "My brother Frederic is my perspective.
 When I didn't feel like practicing, I think of him and that he can't do what I can do, and then I would go and ski for him."

-Perspective can come from anywhere and from anything in your life.
-Link perspective with your personal purpose and you'll create the most powerful weapon needed to accomplish your goals -- Persistence.
-Nothing, and I REPEAT, nothing worth accomplishing is accomplished without persistence.
-Whether your goal is your country's first gold medal on home soil or going for gold in whatever you do, you'll need to find perspective to keep your persistence Fired UP and focused on your goal.
+Perspective can come from anywhere and anything in your life.
+Link perspective with your personal purpose, and you'll create the most powerful weapon needed to accomplish your goals -- persistence.
+Nothing worth accomplishing is accomplished without persistence.
+Whether your goal is your country's first gold medal on home soil or going for gold in whatever you do, you'll need to find perspective to keep your persistence fired up and focused on your goal.

-The next time you're feeling down, discouraged, or distraught, think of Frederic Bilodeau sitting in a wheelchair cheering on his little brother to Olympic gold -- then realize how lucky you are that you're able to do what you do -- and not to worry, I'm sure Frederic won't mind providing you with a little perspective, after all you'll be in golden company, just ask his little brother and the 33 Million Canadians that cheered him on!
+The next time you're feeling down, discouraged or distraught, think of Frederic Bilodeau sitting in a wheelchair cheering on his little brother to Olympic gold.
+Then realize how lucky you are that you can do what you do.
+Not to worry.
+I'm sure Frederic won't mind providing you with a little perspective.
+After all, you'll be in golden company; just ask his little brother and the 33 million Canadians who cheered him on.

 CHARLIE MIKE -- ALDEN

-Alden Mills, creator of the Perfect Pushup, is CEO of Perfect Fitness, based in CA. Massachusetts born, Alden went to the Naval Academy where he went on to become a Navy SEAL.
+Alden Mills, creator of the Perfect Pushup, is CEO of Perfect Fitness.
+Mills went to the Naval Academy, where he went on to become a Navy SEAL.
 After retiring in 2000, he earned his MBA at Carnegie Mellon.
 His ultimate mission is to inspire everyone to pursue their own dreams.
-For more from Alden, check out www.perfectonline.com.
+For more from Mills, check out www.perfectonline.com.